 5. Bake these crayons in the oven at 250 degrees for about 20 minutes.

 6. After they are done, take them out of the oven and let cool completely before attempting to take them out of the molds.
 If you take them out to soon, they will break.

-This is such a fun and easy activity to do with your kids.
+These melted crayon hearts are such a fun and easy craft to do with kids.
 I plan on making another batch of these crayons to pass out as party favors for Aubrey’s birthday party next month.